MrR3set/MrR3set/README.md

 # Hi there I am Bairon

 ## About me
-I am a Full-stack developer student at Lambda that loves coding and building things.
+I am a Full-stack developer that loves coding and building things.
 I've been coding for five years now.
 Programming is my passion!

 ## What I am working on at the moment
 I'm doing some personal side projects that you can check on my github [repositories](https://github.com/MrR3set?tab=repositories).